RRIF and LIF Withdrawal Schedule

 - The default RRSP to RRIF conversion age is 71 so the income starts at age 72.

 - The default LIRA to LIF conversion age is the year prior to the retirement age so the income starts at retirement.

 - A DCPP (Defined Contribution Pension Plan) account will convert to a LIF at the LIRA to LIF conversion age.

 - Minimum RRIF and LIF withdrawals are enforced by the software in the year following the conversion.
-The withdrawals are based on the age of the account owner, but the withdrawals can be based on the age of the younger spouse under the Scenario Settings.
+The withdrawals are based on the age of the account owner, but the withdrawals can be based on the age of the younger spouse.